stuart-wagner/WMPH-Address-Cleaning-Application/README.md

 ## Troubleshooting

 - **File Loading Issues**: Ensure files are not corrupted and have proper headers
 - **Address Cleaning Not Working**: If addresses aren't being cleaned or flagged as expected, check the `⚙️ Settings` panel to ensure the keywords and patterns match your data.
+The cleaning rules are loaded from `settings.json`.
 - **Join Errors**: Ensure the columns you select for joining in Step 7 have matching data types and formats.

 ## Support

 This application is designed to be user-friendly for non-technical users.
 The interface provides clear instructions and helpful error messages.
+For a more detailed user guide, refer to `UPDATED_WORKFLOW_GUIDE.md`.